scarsty/mlcc/readme.md

 ```
 ## File

-Fie.h, File.cpp
+File.h, File.cpp

-This class can read and write file, and can extract  path, main name or extension from a filename string.
+This class can read and write file as a vector of any class.

-Some functions are similar to libconvert.
+Some functions are very similar to those of libconvert.

+This class can also extract  path, main name or extension from a filename string, examples:

 ```c++
 std::string filename = R"(C:\Windows\system32\xxx.exe.1)";